The Sorted in School’s programme is available for both the New Zealand Curriculum (NZC) and Māori Medium Education (MME).

 The trials are free for all schools and kura to participate in.

 Sorted in Schools is fully government funded and all initiatives are free.
-The official trial through CORE Education offers teacher release to ensure teachers have adequate time to prepare.
+The official trial through CORE Education offers teacher a release day to ensure teachers have adequate time to prepare.

 We understand that life sometimes gets in the way of the best laid plans.
 If you’ve signed up to the formal CORE trial, they’ll get in touch to see whether another teacher at your school could step in.
 If you've registered for the more flexible trial via our registration form, you can email us on email@example.com to let us know.

-You are welcome to revisit the resources at any stage, and we're always open to feedback.
+You are welcome to revisit the resources at any stage, and we're always welcome your feedback through this short survey or emailing us.

-Sorted in Schools is committed to collaborating with schools, teachers and students and the feedback we receive helps us shape the resources moving forward.
+We are committed to collaborating with schools, teachers and students to improve and shape the resources moving forward.

-When you sign up for a personal profile, be sure to tick the box that asks if you would like to receive ongoing emails from us.
+When you sign up for a personal profile, be sure to tick the box that asks if you would like to receive communications from us.
+You can also follow us for the latest news, and what we’re up to on Facebook.

 CFFC has just launched Sorted Sessions, a series of online learning modules, designed to help you improve your relationship with money for the long haul.